 The Office of Research Administration is responsible for:

 Contact information for the Office of Research Administration is:

 It shall be the responsibility of every academic and administrative Department Head or Director to provide training to his/her Department at the beginning of each academic year on the requirements of this Policy.

-Completed Disclosure Forms and Notices of Intent, including attachments and supplemental documentation, are confidential personnel records as defined by the State Personnel Act.
+Completed disclosure forms, including attachments and supplemental documentation, are confidential personnel records as defined by the North Carolina Human Resources Act (N.C.G.S 126-22 et al.).
 The provisions of that Act governing access to and confidentiality of personnel records shall be strictly observed; provided, however, that the University may be obligated to report disclosed or undisclosed Conflicts of Interest and make certain information publicly available under federal regulations.

 Covered Individuals who do not comply with the provisions of this policy will be subject to disciplinary action.

 A member of the University community who has reason to believe that another individual has an undisclosed Conflict of Interest or is otherwise violating University policy or federal law and regulations must report the concern to his or her immediate supervisor.
 Should the allegation(s) be considered by the supervisor to constitute a possible undisclosed conflict or other serious violation of this Policy or federal law and regulations, the supervisor shall report the matter to the Office of Research Administration for investigations related to sponsored research, and to his/her Vice Chancellor for investigations related to all other matters.

 N.C.G.S 126-22 et al. (“The Privacy of State Employee Personnel Records”)

 Typeable PDF - Conflict of Interest Disclosure Form